Topography optimization for enhancing microalgal growth in raceway ponds: Numerical Experiments

 To solve our optimization problem numerically, we introduce a supplementary space discretization with respect to $x$.
-In this way, let us take a space increment $\Delta x$, set $N_x =[L/\Delta x]$ and $x^{n_x}=n_x\Delta x$ for $n_x=0,\ldots,N_x$.
-We choose to use the Heun's method for computing $C$ via~\eqref{eq:cond}.
-Following a first-discretize-then-optimize strategy, we get that the Lagrange multiplier $p$ is also computed by a Heun's type scheme.
-Note that this scheme is still explicit since it solves a backward dynamics starting from $p(L) = 0$.
+In this way, let us take a space increment $\Delta x$, set $N_x =[L/\Delta x]$ and $x^{n_x}=n_x\Delta x$ for $n_x=0, \ldots, N_x$.
+We use Heun's method to compute $(C_i)_{i=1}^{N_z}$ via~\eqref{eq:optsys}.
+Following a first-discretize-then-optimize strategy, we get that the co-states $(p_i^C)_{i=1}^{N_z}$ are also computed by a Heun's type scheme.
+Note that this scheme is still explicit, since it solves a backward dynamics starting from $p_i(L) = 0$.
+The optimization is then achieved by a standard gradient method using~\eqref{eq:optsys} and~\eqref{eq:optsys2}, where the stopping criterion involves both the magnitude of the gradient and the constraint $h\geq h_c$, see Remark~\ref{rem:flu}.
+The numerical tests are performed by {\sl MATLAB R2020a}~\cite{MATLAB}.